MediaComem/comem-archidep/ex/wopr-deployment.md

   exposed.

 > **Advanced tip:** if you know what you are doing, you can already set up the
-> automated deployment project structure, so that you can already point your
+> automated deployment project structure, so that you can point your systemd
-> systemd configuration to the correct directory.
-That way you will not have to
+> configuration to the correct directory.
+That way you will not have to modify
-> modify it later.
+> it later.